WHEN YOU DON’T KNOW WHAT TO SAY

 - “This too shall pass.”
 In the midst of despair, logically we already know this, but each day we arise hoping that today will be the day.
 So unless you can tell us when things will take a turn for the better, it’s better not to say this.

 - “This must be because you have unconfessed sin in your life.”
 This statement just serves to heap guilt, shame, and condemnation on someone who is already feeling discouraged and perhaps hopeless.
-Scripture says, “There is therefore, now, no condemnation for those who are in Christ Jesus” (Romans 8:1).
+In Romans 8:1, we read, “Therefore, there is now no condemnation for those who are in Christ Jesus.”
 So rather than instill guilt and shame, share His love, mercy, and hope.

 - “You’ll be better off for it in the long run.”
 First of all, you have no way of knowing that.
 Secondly, when you’re in the midst of a crisis, the greatest concern is getting through the crisis as quickly with as little fallout as possible—not thinking about how a divorce, or bankruptcy, or death of a loved one might possibly make one’s life better (if that’s even possible!)